pznightowl01/Portkey/README.md

 ## License & Usage Notice

-Copyright © 2025 Princita Zina Miranda
+Copyright © 2026 Princita Zina Miranda.
+All Rights Reserved.

-This project is provided for portfolio and evaluation purposes only.
-Copying, redistribution, modification, reproduction, or commercial use of any part of this project is not permitted without the express written permission of the author.

-Viewing the source code for educational reference is allowed; however, cloning, republishing, submitting as your own work, or using this project in whole or in part for academic, personal, or commercial purposes is strictly prohibited.

-All rights reserved.
+No permission is granted to use, copy, modify, distribute, sublicense, or create derivative works from this source code without prior written permission from the author.